 Athlii Gwaii Legacy Trust

-The Athlii Gwaii Legacy Trust (AGLT) is a fund managed by the Gwaii Trust Society, currently valued at over 60 million dollars.
-In March of 2024, the Athlii Gwaii Legacy Trust Act was passed, facilitating the transfer of the AGLT funds to the Gwaii Trust Society, unlocking new opportunities for economic development, job creation, and sustainability.
+The Athlii Gwaii Legacy Trust (AGLT) is a fund managed by the Gwaii Trust Society, currently valued at $64 Million.
+In March 2024, the Athlii Gwaii Legacy Trust Act was passed, facilitating the transfer of the AGLT funds to the Gwaii Trust Society, unlocking new opportunities for economic development, job creation, and sustainability.

 What is the history of the Athlii Gwaii Legacy Trust?

-In the fall of 1985, a small but resolute group took a stand against clear cut logging.
-The group of Haida elders, citizens, youth and civic citizens from all across the country held fast in a peaceful resistance that resulted in a total of 72 arrests.
+In the fall of 1985, a small but resolute group took a stand against clear-cut logging.
+The group of Haida elders, citizens, youth, and civic citizens from all across the country held fast in a peaceful resistance that resulted in 72 arrests.
 Their small movement won global attention and resulted in the establishment of the Gwaii Haanas Park Reserve/Haida Heritage Site.

 In 1988 the Government of Canada, along with the Province of BC, created the South Moresby Agreement (SMA).
-The original intent and purpose of the SMA was twofold, firstly, as the newly designated park lands removed working forests from Haida Gwaii, islanders wanted to see the recreation and continuation of those jobs that would be lost once the logging stopped.
-The Crown calculated that the parklands equated to roughly 300,000 cubic meters of working forest, and this translated into approximately 135 full time equivalents.
-While it was noted the park had the potential to create its own share of jobs all agreed that this transition could take some time.
-Secondly the Crown felt that by removing 300,000 cubic meters of working forest any efforts that could be made to make the island remaining forests more efficient would greatly benefit the communities in the long run.
+The original intent and purpose of the SMA were twofold: firstly, as the newly designated park lands removed working forests from Haida Gwaii, islanders wanted to see the recreation and continuation of those jobs that would be lost once the logging stopped.
+The Crown calculated that the parklands equated to roughly 300,000 cubic meters of working forest, and this translated into approximately 135 full-time equivalents.
+While it was noted the park had the potential to create its own share of jobs, all agreed that this transition could take some time.
+Secondly, the Crown felt that by removing 300,000 cubic meters of working forest, any efforts that could be made to make the island’s remaining forests more efficient would greatly benefit the communities in the long run.
 This agreement resulted in the creation of two local legacy funds to be used to create economic opportunity on Haida Gwaii.

-All Trustees, policies, procedures and governance practices remain as previous; similar to the Gwaii Trust Society the original principle, plus an annual increment for inflation, is set aside each year to guarantee that both funds remain in perpetuity.
+All Trustees, policies, procedures, and governance practices remain the same; similar to the Gwaii Trust Society, the original principle, plus an annual increment for inflation, is set aside each year to guarantee that both funds remain in perpetuity.
 Only the interest generated from the investments is available for community granting of approved projects, meeting the criteria outlined within the original Deed of Trust and creating an enduring legacy to the benefit of many future generations of Haida Gwaii citizens.

 Only one grant allocation was made before the market crash of 2008 caused the fund to dip below the protected amount (the original value of the fund plus inflation).
 The Trustees allowed several years for a suitable buffer to accumulate before resuming granting.
 By 2013 the funds had sufficiently recovered, however the Trustees received a legal opinion by a trust expert that the trust was invalid (a bare trust) as it was set up with a combination of charitable and non-charitable purposes.
 The federal and provincial governments agreed with the lawyer’s findings.
 The Province needed to table legislation to collapse AGLT so it could be used to meet community needs.

-Since 2014, trustees have tirelessly engaged with both provincial and federal governments to find a solution, ensuring that these funds could finally be accessed to benefit the communities of Haida Gwaii.
+Starting in 2014, trustees tirelessly engaged with both provincial and federal governments to find a solution, ensuring that these funds could finally be accessed to benefit the communities of Haida Gwaii.
 Over the years, there have been numerous changes in external staff, ministers, and lawyers, which meant that this process had to restart several times.

-In March of 2024 the Athlii Gwaii Legacy Trust Act was finally passed, facilitating the transfer of the AGLT funds to the Gwaii Trust Society, and unlocking opportunities for economic development, job creation, and sustainability.
+In March 2024, the Athlii Gwaii Legacy Trust Act was finally passed, facilitating the transfer of the AGLT funds to the Gwaii Trust Society and unlocking opportunities for economic development, job creation, and sustainability.

 What will the Athlii Gwaii Legacy Trust fund?